 Rental providers must fit smoke alarms

-Smoke alarms must be installed in all Victorian houses, units, flats and townhouses.
-Rental providers must fit smoke alarms in rented properties.
+Smoke alarms are compulsory and must be installed in all Victorian residential properties including houses, units, flats and townhouses.
+Rental providers must ensure their rental property is appropriately fitted with smoke alarms.

-All buildings built after 1 August 1997 must have hard-wired smoke alarms with a battery back-up.
+All buildings constructed after 1 August 1997 must have hard-wired smoke alarms with a battery back-up.
 Buildings built before that date can have a battery-powered smoke alarm.

 Smoke alarms in rooming houses